 You are always welcome to call to find out when your items are due or access your account on our website.

 If you are not receiving emails from the library, do the following:

 We ask that patrons not reply to the messages that they receive.
 Due to the large number of notices that we send each day, we are unable to process incoming messages.

 There are 4 sets of programs that run throughout the year.
 The themes change, but the basic information remains the same.
 The activities include: stories, crafts, learning activities, music, and puppets.

-The activities are divided into 3 groups: Baby & Me" is for children 3 months-18 months and their caregivers, “Mom and Me” story times are for a parent and a toddler 18 months to 3 years.
-“Preschool” story times are for children 3 years old and up.
+The activities are divided into 3 groups: "Bouncing Babies" is for children 6 months-18 months and their parents/caregivers, “Toddler Tales” story times are for a parent/caregiver and a toddler 18 months to 3 years.
+“Preschool Pals” story times are for children 3 years old and up.